BenGravell/spinningup-helper/windows_guide.md

 And plot the results.
 - `python -m spinup.run plot data\installtest\installtest_s0`
-- NOTE: You MUST use backslashes in the path for the plot.py to run properly, which is the Windows convention.
+- NOTE: You MUST use backslashes in the path, which is the Windows convention.
-- This contrasts with the Linux convention of forward slashes (which is used throughout Spinning Up).
+- This contrasts with the Linux convention of forward slashes, which is used throughout Spinning Up.
+  - Do not just blindly copy code snippets that involve paths from the Spinning Up docs!
-- Otherwise plot.py will get screwed up, particularly on the line
+- Otherwise `plot.py` will not build the `logdirs` list of strings properly.